jupiter-project/jupiter/README.txt

 Technical details:

-The Nxt software is a client-server application.
+The Jupiter software is a client-server application.
 It consists of a java server process, the one started by the run.sh script, and a javascript user interface run in a browser.
 A JavaFX UI is also available and starts automatically on supported configurations.
 To run a node, forge, update the blockchain, interact